 It is a common resident of Minnesota and can be found in forests, wooded areas, and sometimes even suburban parks and backyards.

-Do you know this owl gets its name from the sound it makes?
-This is similar to a saw being sharpened on a whetstone.
+Did you know this owl gets its name from the sound it makes?
+It sounds similar to a saw being sharpened on a whetstone.

 Despite its small size, the Northern Saw-Whet Owl is an effective hunter.
 Its prey is small rodents such as mice, voles, and shrews.